 Study Programme and Activities

-A variety of different forms of learning enables our doctoral students to acquire the necessary skills for independent research, communication, collaboration and scholarly debate, and for forming networks with other scholars and beyond their own particular discipline.
+A variety of different forms of learning enabled our doctoral students to acquire the necessary skills for independent research, communication, collaboration and scholarly debate, and for forming networks with other scholars and beyond their own particular discipline.

 Further information (in German)